usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Secure Transmission

+- Ability for the IOT device to configure the cryptographic algorithm to protect data in transit.
+  - Ability for the IOT device to support trusted data exchange with a specified minimum strength cryptography algorithm.
+  - Ability for the IOT device to support data encryption and signing to prevent data from being altered in transit.
 - The IoT device can utilize one or more capabilities to protect the data it transmits from unauthorized access and modification.

 	_Requires some or all of the following depending on implementation_